camunda/camunda-docs-manual/content/installation/full/glassfish/configuration.md

 ---

-title: 'Configuring LDAP'
+title: 'Configure the Full Distribution for Glassfish'
-weight: 60
+weight: 30

 menu:
   main:
+    name: "Configuration"
-    identifier: "installation-guide-full-glassfish-ldap"
+    identifier: "installation-guide-full-glassfish-configuration"
     parent: "installation-guide-full-glassfish"

 ---

+This page explains how to configure the full distribution for glassfish application server.

+# Configure LDAP

-In order to setup LDAP for the glassfish distribution, you have to perform the following steps:
+In order to setup LDAP for the glassfish distribution, you have to add the plugin and adjust the process engine configuration.

-### Add the LDAP Library
+## Add the LDAP Plugin

+> Note: If you use the pre-packaged distribution, the ldap plugin is already present and you can skip this step.

 Make sure the `camunda-identity-ldap-$PLATFORM_VERSION.jar` is present in the `GLASSFISH_HOME/glassfish/lib` folder.

-### Adjust the Process Engine Configuration
+## Configure the LDAP Plugin

 Edit the file `bpm-platform.xml` located inside the folder `$GLASSFISH_HOME/glassfish/domains/domain1/applications/camunda-bpm-platform/camunda-glassfish-service-VERSION.jar/META-INF` and add the [LDAP Identity Provider Plugin](/guides/user-guide/#process-engine-identity-service-the-ldap-identity-service) and the [Administrator Authorization Plugin](/guides/user-guide/#process-engine-authorization-service-the-administrator-authorization-plugin).